Constance Benson: Biography

 When Benson played Cleopatra in 1898, reviewers were astonished by her "terrible rage", one commenting that she treated a struck-down messenger so violently that only the intervention of Charmian had saved his life.
 One critic later claimed that "Benson and his companies never shook off the aura of amateurism", and that some of the parts Constance Benson had played "owed more to her husband's loyalty than to her talent".

 As an actress, Constance Benson worked in the theatre.
 Still in 1911 she also appeared in leading roles in four silent films, all adaptations of William Shakespeare plays: Richard III, Julius Caesar, Macbeth, and The Taming of the Shrew.

 In 1916 Constance became Lady Benson.
 After F. R. Benson's love affair with the young actress Genevieve Townsend (d.
 1927), the couple separated but did not divorce, and in 1940 Benson attended her husband's funeral as his widow.

 During the First World War, in which her son Eric was killed, Benson worked in a canteen for soldiers in France.
-In 1917 her daughter Brynhild married firstly Charles Chalmers, in 1931 secondly Harold G. Janion, and in 1951 thirdly Richard C. Kelly.
+In 1917, her daughter Brynhild married, firstly, Charles Chalmers, in 1931, secondly, Harold G. Janion, and in 1951, thirdly, Richard C. Kelly.

 In the 1920s, Benson became a writer, and her published books are her autobiography Mainly Players (1926); two novels, The Chimera (1928), about "an ice-cold, egotistical, twenty-eight-year-old artist", with a frustrated wife, and Cuckoo Oats (1929).
-She also wrote an acting manual and in the 1920s began a drama school, at which one of her students was Elvira Mullens, later Elvira Barney.
+She also wrote an acting manual and, in the 1920s, began a drama school, at which one of her students was Elvira Mullens, later Elvira Barney.

-Benson's autobiography Mainly Players has an introduction by Arthur Machen, who was a member of the Benson company from 1901 to 1909.
+Benson's autobiography, Mainly Players, has an introduction by Arthur Machen, who was a member of the Benson company from 1901 to 1909.

 She died in London on 19 January 1946.
+She was living at 1 Scarsdale Villas, Kensington, and had her drama school, attended by John Gielgud, off Earls Court Road.